 Biodesign Challenge Summit 2017

-On June 22nd and 23rd, 24 student teams from 22 universities around the world will gather at the Biodesign Challenge Summit at the Museum of Modern Art (MoMA) in New York City.
-The teams, chosen from more than 400 participating students, will showcase their projects and compete for prizes including the Glass Microbe.
+On June 22nd and 23rd, 24 student teams from 22 universities around the world gathered at the Biodesign Challenge Summit at the Museum of Modern Art (MoMA) in New York City.
+The teams, chosen from more than 400 participating students, showcased their projects and competed for prizes including the Glass Microbe.

-School of Visual Arts will host a gallery opening of the projects on the evening of June 22.
-Stay tuned for more details.
+School of Visual Arts hosted a gallery opening of the projects on the evening of June 22.

 Gallery Opening + Reception